Acerca de

 Cody regularly litigates and provides legal training in Title VII of the Civil Rights Act, Title IX, Americans with Disabilities Act, Family Medical Leave Act, Individuals with Disabilities Education Act, Freedom of Information Act, Fair Labor Standards Act and Section 504 of the Rehabilitation Act.
 Cody’s in depth understanding of these laws allows him to provide pre-litigation counsel and also a zealous defense of his clients if the matter proceeds to state or federal court.

-Cody regularly practices in federal court and to date has tried four federal jury cases to verdict.
+Cody regularly practices in state and federal court and to date has tried numerous jury trials to verdict.
 Cody also handles state and federal appeals, and has appeared before the Eighth Circuit Court of Appeals for arguments on three occasions, prevailing for his client each time.

 Cody is regularly called upon to provide legal training to various education groups, and to date has provided legal training to every school board in the State.
 Cody annually trains new superintendents and school board members, which gives him the unique perspective of understanding the needs of his clients.